Judy Takács: Biography

+In 2009 she began both painting and blogging her project; Chicks with Balls: Judy Takács paints unsung female heroes.
+For this series, she asked her female friends and family to pose topless, holding balls to symbolize their personal challenges.
+In 2013, Takács authored and published, Chicks with Balls: Judy Takács paints unsung female heroes. and received an Ohio Arts Council Grant for Individual Artistic Excellence in 2013, 2019 for the series which became a traveling exhibition that culminated in her first solo museum show at the Zanesville Museum of Art in February 2020.

 In 2014, Takács curated Majority Rising for the Artists Archives of the Western Reserve during Women's History Month.
 Choosing work from Cleveland figurative artists, Shirley Aley Campbell, Kathleen McKenna, Marilyn Szalay, Lee Heinen and Marsha Sweet.
 Takács painted and exhibited a portrait of each artist as well.
+These portraits are in the permanent collection of the Artists Archives of the Western Reserve in Cleveland, Ohio.